grnet/snf-image/docs/architecture.rst

 **ConfigureNetwork**: Edit the OS's native network configuration files to configure the instance's NICs.
 This works for most Linux and all the supported
 \*BSD systems.
-In order to do this, all the NIC_* ganeti provided environment variables are exported to the task.
+In order to do this, all the NIC_* Ganeti provided environment variables are exported to the task.
 The only variable required by this task is *SNF_IMAGE_TARGET*.
 For this task to work correctly, the user may need to adjust the *DHCP_TAGS* and the *\*_DHCPV6_TAGS* configuration parameters (see